 You and your group can determine how to watch and discuss the films.
 You can watch together or independently.
 All we ask is that the Watch Groups meet a minimum of 3 times during the 2-month community watch period to discuss the films.

 How many people are in a Watch Group?

 We ask that Watch Groups have a minimum of 4 people and no more than 10.

 How are Watch Groups formed?

-Watch Group leaders choose the people that they’d like to have in their group.
+Watch Group Facilitators choose the people that they’d like to have in their group.
 Honest discussions are more likely to happen in a self-selected group.
-We’re recruiting diverse Watch Group Leaders, and we have scheduled cross-group facilitated conversations at the launch, in the middle of the process, and at the closing.
+We’re recruiting diverse Watch Group Facilitators, and we have scheduled cross-group facilitated conversations at the launch, in the middle of the process, and at the closing.
 For those who are not signing up with a particular Watch Group, we will match you to an existing group.

 How are Watch Group Leaders trained?